- 2 pounds cubed beef stew meat or sirloin tips

 - 1/4 tsp salt

 - pinch of pepper

 - 1/4 tsp salt (add more to taste if needed)

 - In a large skillet heat oil over high heat.
-Add the meat and a little salt and pepper and cook on high heat until meat is browned on all sides; about 5 minutes.
+Add the meat, minced garlic and a little salt and pepper.
+Cook on medium/high heat until meat is browned on all sides; about 5 minutes.

 - Pour 2 cups beef broth over the meat and drippings and bring to a boil then reduce heat.
 Add dissolved tapioca flour, ghee, garlic powder, salt and pepper to the beef broth.
 (The broth will not thicken automatically, it will thicken as it heats up and simmers.

 - Mix thoroughly and stir into the meat.
 Simmer until the meat is tender and the gravy is thick.
 (The longer it simmers, the more tender the meat.
 I recommend simmering on low with lid for an additional 30 minutes or longer).

 - Bring 1 head of cauliflower chopped or 2 bags of cauliflower rice to a boil, about 10 minutes.